 1930 proved to be a low point, with the population slowly rising from there.
 Even so, Ireland’s population has still not come close in modern times to the highs it experienced in the 1840s.

 After the famine ran its course, Ireland continued to see mass emigration.
-It is estimated that between 1851 and 1900 that about 4.18 million people emigrated out of Ireland.
+Historians estimate that between 1851 and 1900 about 4.18 million people emigrated out of Ireland.

 The massive population loss was a huge blow to Ireland, and drastically changed the societies of America, Canada, and Australia, among others.
 The new Irish immigrants helped these places to expand and grow, though tensions arose from the majority Catholic immigrants intermingling with the existing Protestant communities.